 According to the United Nation’s Food and Agriculture Organisation (FAO), as many as 37.5 million people in Pakistan are not receiving proper nourishment.
 Every year approximately 250,000 children die before reaching their fifth birthday due to factors related to malnutrition.
 Indeed, nearly half of Pakistan’s children are chronically malnourished, which causes life-long damage to brain development and immunity.

-Women of a childbearing age are another group at severe risk from malnutrition, caused primarily by poor diet diversity and a lack of awareness of the importance of nutrition during pregnancy.
+Women of childbearing age are another group at severe risk from malnutrition, caused primarily by poor diet diversity and a lack of awareness of the importance of nutrition during pregnancy.
 The high cost of fruit and vegetables (typically ‘5 a day’ would consume half of the family living budget) contributes to this chronic shortfall in micronutrients.
-Moreover, cultural expectations on women to cover up from the sun and spend daylight hours indoors can result in deficiencies in Vitamin D, which is critical for a healthy pregnancy.
+Moreover, cultural expectations on women to cover up from the sun and spend daylight hours indoors results in deficiencies in Vitamin D, which is critical for a healthy pregnancy.

 While neighbouring countries are registering reductions in malnutrition, Pakistan’s rates are stagnating, bringing serious impacts on individual opportunity and also nationwide progress.
 Despite improvements in the domestic economy, Pakistan is now one of the most undernourished countries in the world.